 Yes.
 Parents or legal guardians retain ultimate rights over their child’s data.

 A parent or guardian can revoke consent or request deletion at any time.
-If consent is revoked, the minor immediately loses access.
+If consent is revoked, the minor under the age of 13 immediately loses access.

 In some institution-managed scenarios, coordination with the institution or CompTIA Legal team may be required for deletion requests.

-What happens for existing minor accounts when PRIVO launches?
+What happens for existing minor (under the age of 13) accounts when PRIVO launches?

 After launch, all users returning to CompTIA Central will be prompted to confirm their age: